ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 -  \*expressionengine/third\_party/package\_name/language/english/package\_name\_lang.php

-The reference page for `Add-on Packages <../packages.html>`_ gives greater detail on the above changes.
+The reference page for :doc:`Add-on Packages </development/packages>` gives greater detail on the above changes.

 Note: It is recommended to put a placeholder index.html file in any of your folders.